Aviv-public/datadog_flask_poc/README.md

 # DATADOG Flask poc

 # Features
-- APM enabled
+- APM & Profiling enabled
 - Trace enabled
+- Metrics:
   - Custom StatsDMetrics
+  - Prometheus (openmetrics) metrics
 - Logging: applicaton and/or container logs

-# TODO
+# Known Issues
 - When Flask is not in debug mode, errors are not reported in Error Tracking (Datadog support ticket in progress)
 - StatsD Metrics:
   - [ ] type "set" set value to 1 (instead of metric value)